-Moses Williams was born in Birmingham, AL, and grew up in Nashville, TN.
-He received a BFA from Watkins College of Art, Design & Film in Nashville, TN, and an MFA from Carnegie-Mellon University in Pittsburgh, PA.
-Working in sculpture, installation, performance, video, and sound, Williams investigates themes of ritual, empathy, sensuality, suffering, the abject, and the sacred.
-His practice is a phenomenological examination of the relationship between bodies, materials, objects, and things.
-It is a lifelong attempt to develop whole-bodied awareness: a cultivation of traditional cultural practices and knowledge to thoughtfully question, and actively, consciously, and intimately engage with others and the environment.
+Moses Williams’ art practice explores the inseparable nature of cognitive and material experience as it is lived both in and through the body.
+Working in sculpture, installation, performance, video, and sound, he investigates themes of ritual, empathy, sensuality, suffering, the abject, and the sacred.
+His practice is an intentional pursuit of the experiential and sensate aspects of what we encounter, a phenomenological examination of the relationship between bodies, materials, objects, and things.
+It is a practice toward whole-bodied awareness: a cultivation of traditional native practices and diverse epistemological perspectives to thoughtfully question experiences, and to wonder about the possibilities in actively, consciously, and intimately engaging with others and the environment.

 Oracle, 2020